thevoiddancer/freundlichDeutschLernen/README.md

 In addition I sometimes consult [Duden](https://www.duden.de/) (DD) and [German stackexchange](https://german.stackexchange.com/) (GSE).
 Duden covers more words then wiktionary, and GSE covers interesting questions, such as differences etc.

+When proofreading the initial translation, I will first be using a [Grammar checker](https://languagetool.org/) (GC) and then ChatGPT.
+The usage will be geared towards information as much as possible - meaning I will use the indication of error to correct it myself, and only after multiple failures will I take the offered solution.

 I generally will not mark the use of those tools in the text, but if there appears a need for that I will be using the shorhand described here.

 ## Texts